 4. Have an Onboarding Plan

 Not only is this step vital for the study group, it will also be a valuable asset later on in the project when going through the QA process.
 You’ll already have a set of instructions to disseminate among your team for testing.
 You’ll want to have training and resources available to help users in the study.
-If and when the product or technology is ready for the market, you’ll have a set of users comfortable with it, which helps with large-scale adopting of the product or technology.
+If and when the product or technology is ready for the market, you’ll have a set of users comfortable with it, which helps with large-scale adoption of the product or technology.

 5. Get Feedback